Suggest a Songfact / Artistfact

 Album: Crown of CreationReleased: 1968

-This is about a menage a trois, otherwise known as a 3-way (we heard).
+This is about a ménage à trois, otherwise known as a three-way (we heard).
 Byrds guitarist/vocalist David Crosby wrote the song, but when The Byrds rejected it, he gave it to Jefferson Airplane.
 Crosby states in interviews that this is not merely "about" three-way relationships, but that the song "happened, several times."
 Crosby was involved for some time in the late 1990s-early 2000s with both Melissa Etheridge and her partner, Julie Cypher, and was the biological father of their two children.

 David Crosby performed a solo acoustic version of this song in 1970-71 tours with Stills, Nash and Young.
-It appears on the double live album Four Way Street. (thanks, Ekristheh - Halath, for above 2)
+It appears on the double live album Four Way Street

 In the UK, this was released as the B-side to "If You Feel Like China Breaking."
 It wasn't released as a single in the US.